reagento/dishka/README.md

     service = request_container.get(Service)  # new service instance
 ```

-7. **Close the container** when done:
+7. **Close container** when done:

 ```python
 container.close()
 ```

-8. **Integrate with your framework.** If you are using supported framework add decorators and middleware for it.
+8. **Integrate with your framework.** If you are using a supported framework, add decorators and middleware for it.
-For more details see [integrations doc](https://dishka.readthedocs.io/en/latest/integrations/index.html)
+   For more details, see [integrations doc.](https://dishka.readthedocs.io/en/latest/integrations/index.html)

 ```python
 from dishka.integrations.fastapi import (